Mobile home owners get overlooked.

 - Are the cameras for indoor or outdoor use?
 Not every camera can handle outdoor weather conditions like rain and snow.
 Some will need protection from the elements.

 - Do you want to be discreet or visible?
 Are you wanting to catch intruders in the act or deter an intruder, to begin with?
+Do you want to hide the camera in plain sight?

 - What type of monitoring do you want?
 Some security camera systems have a monitoring service included.
 To use this service, you will have to pay a monthly or annual fee for continued usage.
 Some cameras will record video to your computer, while others let you do the monitoring live.